tansenkhan1990/AI_chatbot_with_nextjs_and_reactjs/ai-chatbot-with-nextjs/README.md

 ### if you want to use paid openai api key just replace the belows code /pages/api/index.ts
+### this is mentioned as i developed my code with openrouter api keys
+### because its free so most of the time it exists the token
+### but it should work for openai paid API and belows code will perfectly work with it

 ## Example API Route Code